 Though vascular disease can strike without warning, sometimes people have vision changes or slurred speech, which indicate poor blood circulation to the head and brain through the arteries in their neck.

 Some people have a mini stroke and that can be an early warning sign of a bigger stroke in the future, which could include facial drooping that goes away.
-If they have that, we’d want to see them immediately.
+If they have that, they should be seen immediately.

 Hardening of the arteries

 Arteriosclerosis, or hardening of the arteries, is a big chunk of the vascular disease practice.
-Once you have it, you don’t ever get rid of it, and we like to keep an eye on it.
-When we see this, we can do lifestyle modifications.
+Once you have it, you don’t ever get rid of it.
+When someone is diagnosed with this, doctors typically recommend lifestyle modifications.

 Some people consider varicose veins an aesthetic issue only, but they can itch, burn, break open and bleed.
 They can also cause leg swelling and heaviness.

-We have to try to figure out what’s causing the varicose vein.
-Sometimes we can use compression stockings, have the patient elevate the legs or eventually offer an oblation where you close down that vein and shut down extra blood that’s pooling in the leg.
+Vascular specialists will work to try to figure out what’s causing the varicose vein.
+Compression stockings are often used, or a simple screening where the patient elevates the legs.
+Doctors may even close down that vein and shut down extra blood that’s pooling in the leg.

-If left untreated, it can also lead to bigger problems like amputation.
+If left untreated, it can also lead to amputation.